 The adopted Local Plan is the Newcastle-under-Lyme and Stoke-on-Trent Core Spatial Strategy 2006-2026, adopted in October 2009.
-The emerging Stoke-on-Trent and Newcastle-under-Lyme Joint Local Plan 2013-2037 is currently being prepared.

-Whilst the basic conditions relate to adopted strategic local policies, we have also taken account of the emerging Stoke-on-Trent and Newcastle-under-Lyme Joint Local Plan 2013-2037.
+Whilst the basic conditions relate to adopted strategic local policies, we have also taken account of the emerging Newcastle-under-Lyme Local Plan currently in preparation.

-The Neighbourhood Plan Steering Group has consulted with Newcastle-under-Lyme Borough Council throughout the preparation of the Neighbourhood Plan to reduce the risk of disparities between the emerging Joint Local Plan and the Neighbourhood Plan.
-The Steering Group has also responded to formal consultations on the Joint Local Plan.
+The Neighbourhood Plan Steering Group has consulted with Newcastle-under-Lyme Borough Council throughout the preparation of the Neighbourhood Plan to reduce the risk of disparities between the emerging Local Plan and the Neighbourhood Plan.
+The Steering Group has also responded to formal consultations on the Local Plan.